DSLR Astrophotography: What settings to use for each type of target?

 You may want to play with the temperature slider depending on your personal taste.

-For example, a lower temperature (3400 Kelvin) will give you a more blue-ish Milky Way like on the image to the right.
+For example, a lower temperature (3400 Kelvin) will give you a more blue-ish Milky Way as seen on the image here.

 The settings for the Milky Way mostly depend on what lens you are using.
 If you'd like to know our pick for the 3 best affordable lenses to photograph the Milky Way, check out our video and blog post about it!